A. J. Ouellette

-A. J. Ouellette (born July 20, 1995) is an American professional gridiron football running back for the Toronto Argonauts of the Canadian Football League (CFL).
+A. J. Ouellette (born July 20, 1995) is an American professional football running back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He has previously played for the Toronto Argonauts.

 College career

-Ouellette played college football for the Ohio Bobcats from 2014 to 2018 while using a medical redshirt season in 2017 after suffering an injury in his first game that year.
+Ouellette played college football for the Ohio Bobcats from 2014 to 2018 while using a medical redshirt season in 2016 after suffering an injury in his first game that year.
 He finished his collegiate career having played in 50 games where he had 719 carries for 3,833 yards and 32 rushing touchdowns and 64 receptions for 516 yards and six receiving touchdowns.